cyverse-de/cyverse-de.github.io/design/notifications.md

 ##### `GET /last-ten-messages`

-This endpoint lists only the ten most recent messages that were stored for the user in ascending order by timestamp.
+This endpoint will not be implemented in the new `notifications` serivce.
+It lists only the ten most recent messages that were stored for the user in ascending order by timestamp.
 This endpoint is a special case because it sorts messages in ascending order, but only returns the ten most recent.
 See [the notification agent README][3] for details.

+This endpoint was implemented so that the UI would not have to sort the notifications in memory.
+It turns out that the UI was sorting messages back in descending order by timestamp, however, so the extra sorting step was simply wasted.
+Rather than reimplement this endpoint in the new service, the current DE UI will be modified to use the `/messages` endpoint instead.

 ##### `GET /count-messages`